 My department profile is an overview of my university life, and what follows below is from gleaned from my c.v.
-(Please note that my denelrehbergsedo.info is more up-to-date than is my department page.)
-Below you can have access to my most recent course outlines.
+Below you have access to my most recent course outlines.
 Please feel free to contact me about them, or to use them for your own courses or reading lists.
 At the bottom of this page, you will find a statement about my teaching philosophy.

 TEACHING & LEARNING FACILITATION EXPERIENCE

 As of July 1, 2014: Professor (Whoot!); Associate Professor July 2007-present; Assistant Professor July 2001-2007

 Graduate student supervision

 I very much enjoy working with individuals who want to delve in deep to discover their scholarly interests.
 I am currently available to supervise students interested in digital media, reading, and cultural studies.
 Contact me via email if you want to work with me.